Audiveris/omr-dataset-tools/prepare/README.md

 #### Abnormal scores

-We noticed a few scores in which the symbols overlap so much that they cannot be considered as "real" scores.
+We noticed a few scores in which the symbols overlap so much that these artificial images cannot be considered as "real" scores.

 For example, in file "lg-505588761689839126-aug-beethoven--page-1.png":